9 Campaign Plan Tips

 Give yourself a pat on the back if you’ve already outlined your campaign strategy and a timeline to reach your goals.
 If you haven’t already, take a moment to do this now.

-For example, “I will knock on 500 doors in county X by April 1, and raise $10,000 for my campaign.”
-This way your campaign team will know what action needs to be taken to reach your goals and the way to assess and measure whether you are meeting your set goals.
+Keep in mind that the goals you outline in your campaign plan should be specific.
+Don’t just write, “Raise $10,000 by April, 1.”
+Make sure you’ve defined a goal that is specific, measurable, achievable, relevant, and time-bound (SMART goals).
+For example, “I will knock on 500 doors in X county and raise $10,000 for my campaign by April 1.”
+This way, your campaign team will know what action needs to be taken and ways to assess and measure whether you are meeting your set goals.

 2. Build in flexibility:

 You should treat your campaign plan like a living document that will change throughout your campaign.
-For example, maybe you only planned to raise $10,000 dollars and you’ve raised $20,000 OR perhaps, you’ve raised less money than you anticipated.
+For example, maybe you only planned to raise $10,000 dollars and you’ve raised $20,000 or perhaps, you’ve raised less money than you anticipated.

-Depending on the budget you’re working with you may have to scale back on some of your communications strategies (e.g. direct mail, digital advertising) or expand your budget into new mediums (e.g. TV and radio).
+Depending on the budget you’re working with, you may have to scale back on some of your communications strategies (e.g. direct mail, digital advertising), or expand your budget into new mediums (e.g. TV and radio).
 Whatever it may be, just be open and flexible to change.
 This is all part of the fun!

-3. Save money as long as you can
+3. Save money as long as you can:

 4. Have a real vote goal: